 5. Contingent liability transactions

-Whilst derivatives instruments can be utilised for the management of the risk, some investments are unsuitable for many investors.
+Whilst derivatives instruments can be utilized for the management of the risk, some investments are unsuitable for many investors.
 Forex and CFDs trading carry a high degree of risk.
-The gearing and leverage that is obtainable with CFDs and Forex trading means that you only need to place a small deposit to commence trading with Admiral Markets although this small deposit may result in large losses or large gains.
+The gearing and leverage that is obtainable with CFDs and Forex trading means that you only need to place a small deposit to commence trading with Admiral Markets Cyprus Ltd although this small deposit may result in large losses or large gains.
 Highly leveraged transactions are subject to significant changes in value as a result of relatively small changes in the value or level of an underlying or related market factor.

 7. Over- the Counter (OTC) Transactions

-The prices/quotes posted on the Admiral Markets trading platforms (the "Platform") may not necessarily reflect the broader market.
-Admiral Markets will select closing prices to be used in determining margin requirements and in periodically marking to market the positions in your account and closing out such positions.
-Although Admiral Markets expects that these prices will be reasonably related to those available on what is known as the interbank market or any appropriate exchange or other financial market (the "Reference Market"), prices Admiral Markets uses may vary from those available to banks and other participants in the Reference Market.
-Consequently, Admiral Markets may exercise considerable discretion in setting margin requirements and collecting margin funds.
-As the products are in part related to the underlying you should ensure you are aware of the risks involved in the underlying including currency fluctuation, volatility and gapping (a sudden price shift which can be caused by many factors including but not exclusively, economic events, market announcements and periods where trading in the underlying does not take place).
+The prices/quotes posted on the Admiral Markets Cyprus Ltd trading platforms (the "Platform") may not necessarily reflect the broader market.
+Admiral Markets Cyprus Ltd will select closing prices to be used in determining margin requirements and in periodically marking to market the positions in your account and closing out such positions.
+Although Admiral Markets Cyprus Ltd expects that these prices will be reasonably related to those available on what is known as the interbank market or any appropriate exchange or other financial market (the "Reference Market"), prices Admiral Markets Cyprus Ltd uses may vary from those available to banks and other participants in the Reference Market.
+Consequently, Admiral Markets Cyprus Ltd may exercise considerable discretion in setting margin requirements and collecting margin funds.
+As the products are in part related to the underlying you should ensure that you are aware of the risks involved in the underlying including currency fluctuation, volatility and gapping (a sudden price shift which can be caused by many factors including but not exclusively, economic events, epidemics, market announcements and periods where trading in the underlying does not take place).